 Forbes magazine recently ran an article showcasing six handy mobile apps that were built using federal government open data.
 The apps range from the Alternative Fueling Station Locator to ZocDoc (a doctor locator).
 What I especially like about the Forbes article is that the author describes the federal government data sets behind each app.
 There

-DigitalGov University (DGU), the events platform for DigitalGov, provides programming to build and accelerate digital capacity by providing webinars and in-person events highlighting innovations, case studies, tools, and resources.
-Thanks to your participation, DGU hosted over 90 events with 6,648 attendees from over 100 agencies across federal, tribal, state, and local governments.
+Thanks to your participation, DigitalGov University (DGU), the events platform for DigitalGov, hosted over 90 events with 6,648 attendees from over 100 agencies across federal, tribal, state, and local governments.

 In April, Facebook made it possible for organizations to use chatbots to send and receive messages from users of Facebook Messenger.
 That’s a big deal.
 Facebook Messenger is now used by 900 million people every month.
 As the name implies, it’s a messaging platform that people use to send short messages to each other through